Phase Thermalization: from Fermi Liquid to Incoherent Metal: Incoherent Metallic bath

-In the limit $\alpha \rightarrow \infty$, only nearest neighbor interactions survive in \refb{hbath1d}.
-This system was studied in detail in \cite{Gu:2016oyy} and describes an IM.
-At finite $\alpha$, the system continues to be an IM for $\alpha>1/2$, where it undergoes a phase transition \cite{Mondal:2018xwy}.
-We shall work with large enough $\alpha$, so as to stay away from such any such pathology.
+A distinguishing feature of the model \refb{hbath1d} is arbitrarily long range interaction.
+A model with nearest neighbor interaction is recovered in $\alpha \rightarrow \infty$ limit and describes an IM \cite{Gu:2016oyy}.
+At finite $\alpha$, the system continues to be an IM until $\alpha =1$, where it undergoes a change of phase \cite{Mondal:2018xwy}.
+We restrict ourselves to $\alpha >1$, to stay away from any such pathology.

-We can also include a random hopping term with strength say $s_0$.
-Fermions have dimension $1/4$ in the IM phase described by \refb{hbath1d} and thus hopping term is a relevant one.
-In fact turning on hopping steers the system to a HFL phase \cite{Song:2017pfw}.
-However this change occurs below the critical temperature $T_c \sim \frac{s_0^2}{V_0 \sqrt{\zeta (2\alpha)}}$.
-We shall choose to work above $T_c$.
-Since in this regime the hopping term does not affect the phase of the system, we will exclude this term for the sake of simplicity.
+A random hopping being a relevant interaction, steers the system away to Heavy Fermi Liquid phase \cite{Song:2017pfw}.
+However this change occurs below the critical temperature $T_c \sim \frac{s_0^2}{V_0 \sqrt{\zeta (2\alpha)}}$, with $s_0$ being the hopping strength.
+We choose to work above $T_c$, where hopping can be ignored without much consequence.
+Interaction with phonons is expected not to affect the IM phase \cite{Guo:2019csw}.

-Lastly, we have also ignored any interaction with phonons.
-In similar models with complex fermions, weak enough electron-phonon interaction has been seen not to alter the IM behaviour of the system \cite{Guo:2019csw}.